1st Generation Family-Owned Business

 Enter: Floyd County, Virginia.
 We left the city and through a series of apartments that allowed us a flock of chickens and a small garden, we turned our waiting room into a classroom and jumped in with both feet to purchase our current home.
-We taught ourselves to can, grow, pickle, ferment, cook, dry, and butcher all of our own food.
+We taught ourselves to can, grow, pickle, ferment, cook, dry, forage, and butcher almost all of our own food.

 After several years of growing to provide food for a 20 member CSA as well as multiple markets, we now have outgrown our small property and are focusing on growing with purpose.
 In fall of 2021, we purchased a 7 acre property closer to the town of Floyd.
 We are rebuilding the abandoned house from the bones up and expanding our farm!
 This expansion will allow us to better serve our community through our Giving Garden, as well as host workshops and classes.